iancg26/track-suggester/README.md

 ## Description

-_This application incorperates javascript, and allows the user to input information and recieve output about which coding language fits the users personality._
+_This application incorporates javascript, and allows the user to input information and receive output about which coding language fits the users personality._

 ## Setup/Installation Requirements

 *Open up github.*
 *Clone a copy of the application.*
 *Open the file inside of either a text reader or Atom.*